Voyageurs National Park Camping Permits

 Voyageurs National Park has 147 frontcountry, 14 backcountry, and 2 primitive campsites for visitors wanting an authentic northwoods camping experience.

 FRONTCOUNTRY CAMPSITES are located on the large lakes (Rainy, Kabetogama, Namakan, Sandpoint).
-You may boat directly to them from any park visitor center boat ramp.
-They are equipped with fire rings, tent pads, picnic tables, bear lockers for safe food storage, and outdoor privies.
-Use the Build Itinerary button to plan your frontcountry camping trip.
+You can boat directly to them from any park visitor center boat ramp.
+They offer fire rings, tent pads, picnic tables, bear lockers for safe food storage, and outdoor privies.
+Use the Build Itinerary button to plan a frontcountry camping trip.

-DAY USE BACKCOUNTRY CANOE RENTALS: The same canoes available in the backcountry for use with overnight camping can be reserved for day use.
-This first requires travel by private watercraft or local water taxi service to a trailhead, and then hiking into the backcountry lakes where the rental canoes are stationed.
-Click on the Reserve Day Use Rentals button or scroll further down on this page to view canoe options and availability.
+DAY USE BACKCOUNTRY CANOE RENTALS: The Chain of Lakes is the only backcountry area with an additional inventory of canoes that are available for single day use.
+Use of these canoes first requires travel by private watercraft or local water taxi service to the Locator trailhead, and then hiking two miles to where the rental canoes are stationed.
+To reserve a day use canoe in the Chain of Lakes area, click on the Reserve Day Use Rentals button or scroll further down on this page to view canoe options and availability.
+To use the canoe at any other backcountry site for day use, that campsite must be reserved for one overnight.

 DAY USE & VISITOR DESTINATION SITES: With 27 Day Use sites and 7 Visitor Destination sites, Voyageurs National Park has plenty of areas to enjoy for visitors who are out for a day trip on the lakes.
 Each Day Use site has picnic tables, fire rings and vault privies, while the Visitor Destination sites offer short trails with wayside exhibits, picnic areas and comfort stations.
 No reservations are required for Day Use or Destination sites.
 You can view a map of day use sites here .